Apache's Egypt quandary symbolizes tough business call

 “Apache is not going to resort to a fire sale,” said Gheit, “But it’s a long-term challenge if they decide to stay and operate there.”

 The quandary is not unique to Apache.
-More than 250 U.S. companies, ranging from Dow Chemical Co DOW.N to Citigroup Inc (C.N), operate in Egypt, where the army-backed government has instituted a month-long state of emergency.
+More than 250 U.S. companies, ranging from Dow Chemical Co to Citigroup Inc , operate in Egypt, where the army-backed government has instituted a month-long state of emergency.

 Apache and other Western companies are now weighing whether the risks of operating in Egypt outweigh the rewards.

-Last week, General Motors (GM.N), Electrolux (ELUXb.ST) and BASF (BASFn.DE) temporarily closed facilities in Egypt, citing the unstable security situation.
-BG Group BG.L and BP (BP.L) pulled out non-essential expatriate staff last month.
+Last week, General Motors, Electrolux and BASF temporarily closed facilities in Egypt, citing the unstable security situation.
+BG Group and BP pulled out non-essential expatriate staff last month.

 Kristian Ulrichsen, a fellow at the policy-focused Baker Institute in Houston, saw less risk in the short term for companies working in Egypt than later on, when the reverberations from the government crackdown are felt.